-New Ways of Working
+New ways of working

-Rai Way has set up the "New Ways of Working" technical table, with inter-functional composition, to analyse and assess the enabling factors for stabilising the structural smart working mode, at the end of the experimentation path activated in the Company already starting from the emergency phase.
-An approach is adopted that considers the entire corporate ecosystem in terms of spaces, organisation and technological systems supporting work, logistics and training and communication methods.
+Rai Way set up the 'New Ways of Working' technical table, with cross-functional composition, to analyse and evaluate spaces, organisation and technological systems to support agile working, logistics and training and communication methods.

-In support of the analyses, the HR department sets up special surveys on agile work, administered to both management and operational staff, as well as dedicated training sessions.
+To support the model, the HR department sets up special surveys, administered to both management and staff.